72 Hours: Arctic Bird Watching in Tromsø, NorwayA weekend sailing trip to an uninhabited nature reserve in the middle of the Arctic

 Bird Watching has been rebranded, and this phenomenon is much more than gazing at beautiful creatures through the eyes of a binocular lens.
 Leaving from Tromsø, this 72 hour luxurious sailing adventure will give you the opportunity to witness wildlife and landscapes the you did not even know existed.

-This journey will take us to the Sørfugløya nature reserve where we will drop anchor at a variety of spots to witness creatures of the wild inhabit and breed in the Arctic lands.
+Next, This journey will take us to the Sørfugløya nature reserve where we will drop anchor at a variety of spots to witness creatures of the wild inhabit and breed in the Arctic lands.

-Along the way, we will stop at a desolate beach to BBQ, fishing, and a hike for all athletic levels.
+Finally, we will stop at a desolate beach to BBQ, fishing, and a hike for all athletic levels.
 We are not here to push you to the summit, though if that is your goal we can help you get there.